TowerBR/backup_software_testing/test_09_txt_files_diferent_chunk_sizes.md

 The chart below shows the distribution of file sizes.

 Note that the scale of the X axis is not linear:
-- 0 to 1,000 kb more detailed (32 kb increments)
+- 0 to 1,000 kb more detailed (few kb increments)
 - then 1,000 to 4,000 (the maximum size of the default setting)
 - then 4,000 to 10,0000 (the maximum size of the "wide" setting)